 I am founder and director of the Centre for Health Humanities, an interdisciplinary group of researchers from across the University.
 We are interested in the ways the arts and humanities intersect with the questions asked by the sciences of health and wellbeing.
 As a group, we undertake regular research and public-engagement activities around three major themes: life transition; minds, bodies and sickness; and monsters and the monstrous.
-Through these interlinking and interdisciplinary areas, we explore some of the most important subjects in health enquiry today, from the phenomenology of sickness, the effects and perceptions of ageing, to cultural understandings of physiological variation.
-For more information, please follow the link above and/or follow us on Twitter @healthhums
+Through these interlinking and interdisciplinary areas, we explore some of the most important subjects in health enquiry today, from the phenomenology of sickness, the effects and perceptions of ageing, to cultural understandings of physiological difference.
+For more information, follow us on Twitter @healthhums

-Within the Department of English Literature, I teach modules on literature and medicine, Dickens, the gothic, and Victorian literature.
+Within the Department of English Literature, I teach modules on literature and healing, Dickens, and Victorian literature.

 - The Science of Starving in Victorian Literature, Medicine and Political Economy (OUP, 2020)